 Whip out your agenda

-Begin to schedule in everything you need to do from textbook shopping to course readings.
+Begin to schedule everything you need to do from textbook shopping to course readings.
 Having concrete tasks and timelines allows you to stay on track.

 Adjust your alarms!

 If you’re anything like me it takes you a little while to get back into the habit of jumping right out of bed after winter break.
 Don’t run the risk that you’ll press snooze and miss your first class, instead, adjust your alarm to an earlier time to give yourself the snooze time while still ensuring you’ll be on time.